multiversx/mx-chain-keys-monitor-go/README.md

 ### Application config

-After the application has been installed, it is now time to configure the application.
+After the application has been installed, it is now time to configure it.
 For this, you should edit the `config.toml` and `credentials.toml` files and add files containing lists of BLS keys or addresses in the
 `~/mx-chain-keys-monitor-go/cmd/monitor/config` directory.